dustinpfister/blog_posts/_posts/threejs-buffer-geometry.md

 ### Version Numbers matter with threejs.

-When I first wrote this post I was using r127 of threejs, and the last time I came around to doing a little editing I was using r146 and found that these examples are still working okay with that revision as well.
+When I first wrote this post I was using r127 of threejs, and the last time I came around to doing a little editing I was using [r146 and thus updated the demos to the style rules](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md) I set for that revision.
 Still at some point in the future the code here may very well break on older or newer version of threejs.
 I do try to do my best to keep my threejs content up to date, but at times it might be a while between edits.

+As of [revision 125 of threejs](https://github.com/mrdoob/three.js/releases/tag/r125) the [Geometry Constructor](/2018/04/14/threejs-geometry/) has been removed which will result in code breaking changes for a whole Internet of threejs examples out on the open web.
+There where some nice things to say about this class, and maybe in some ways it helped to make things easier.
+However now that I know how to work with the buffer geometry class well, I have to say that I do not miss it.

 ## 1 - Basic custom buffer geometry examples